Cherokee Nation: Judicial branch

 The judicial branch of tribal government includes the District Court and Supreme Court, which is comparable to the U.S. Supreme Court.
 The Supreme Court consists of five members who are appointed by the Principal Chief to ten-year, staggered terms and confirmed by the council.
 It is the highest court of the Cherokee Nation and oversees internal legal disputes and appeals from the District Court.
 The District Court hears all cases brought before it under jurisdiction of the Cherokee Nation Judicial Code.
 The Court on the Judiciary is a seven-member body which oversees the judicial system.
 It consists of two members appointed by each of the three branches of government; one of the two must be a lawyer and the other must not be.
 A seventh member is chosen jointly by the three branches of government.

-The Cherokee Nation Marshal Service polices the tribe.
-A wide range of tribal businesses are operated by Cherokee Nation Entertainment (CNE) and Cherokee Nation Businesses (CNB), based in Catoosa, Oklahoma and Cherokee Nation Industries (CNI), based in Stilwell, Oklahoma.
-The tribal newspaper is the Cherokee Phoenix.
-The Cherokee Nation operates Sequoyah High School and W. W. Hastings Hospital, both based in Tahlequah.
-The Nation also operates a medical clinic, the Wilma P. Mankiller Clinic, and Maryetta School in Stilwell.
+Current members of the Cherokee Nation Supreme Court are: